tsumarios/blog/_posts/2023-09-02-a-primer-on-cryptocurrency-investigation-and-forensics.md

 ![OXT Graph 2](https://raw.githubusercontent.com/tsumarios/blog/main/assets/img/posts/cif-oxt-2.png)

-For the sake of demonstration, the image below – note that it is not a constellation! – gives an idea of the exponential number of transactions and nodes that makes it impossible to infer the path taken by the initial amount of money.
+For the sake of demonstration, the image below – note that it is not a constellation! – gives an idea of the exponential number of transaction nodes (each node is a transaction in OXT) that makes it impossible to infer the path taken by the initial amount of money.
 Sadly, we can already conclude our (unlucky) analysis.

 ![OXT Graph 3](https://raw.githubusercontent.com/tsumarios/blog/main/assets/img/posts/cif-oxt-3.png)